 Unsupervised learning algorithms help to achieve high accuracies with much fewer neurons in layers for uncorrelated data.

-Table \ref{table:results_SNN_superviesed} presents the influence of the superseded learning algorithm such as backpropagation, tempotron, SpikeProp, Chronotron and ReSuMe on the performance of SNNs.
-The BP algorithm achieves perfect classification accuracy for Bernoulli, Markov, and Poisson processes, as evidenced by zero MSE and MAE, indicating no classification errors.
+Table \ref{table:results_SNN_supervised} presents the influence of the supervised learning algorithms such as backpropagation, tempotron, SpikeProp, Chronotron and ReSuMe on the performance of SNNs.
+The BP algorithm achieves perfect classification accuracy for Bernoulli, Markov, and Poisson processes, as evidenced by zero MSE, indicating no classification errors.
 The $R^{2}$ score of 1.000 further confirms its ability to perfectly predict sequence outputs.
 However, this unmatched accuracy comes at a significant computational cost, with processing times, making BP the most resource-intensive supervised method.

 Although BP is theoretically optimal in terms of predictive performance, its high computational demands render it impractical for real-time or large-scale applications where efficiency is crucial.
 This trend also holds for the STBP algorithm, but with a significantly greater time expenditure than BP.
 In turn, in \cite{Yu2014}, the authors state that they studied Bernoulli sources; however, in their network, the input layer consisted of LIF neurons, while the remaining layers comprised perceptrons trained using the tempotron algorithm.
 They did not present results for this datasets.
-We achive the high accuracy of clasiffication, reaching 99.00\% for Bernoulli process and 100.00\% for Markov process, while in the case of Poisson process hte level of accuracy in lower, namely 97.50\%.
+We achieve high classification accuracy, reaching 99.00\% for Bernoulli process and 100.00\% for Markov process, while in the case of Poisson process the level of accuracy in lower, namely 97.50\%.
 In the case of tempotron, for Bernoulli and Poisson the calculations are very fast, taking about 7s.
 For Markov the time is eight times longer, while classification depends not just on the current state but also on prior states, the model must process sequences over multiple time steps, significantly increasing computational demands.
 Since the Poisson process does not have explicit dependencies like Markov sequences, computations remain efficient.

 Also, the computation for the tempotron also requires fewer layers of neurons than BP and STBP with a slight loss of precision.
 In turn, the SpikeProp algorithm requires fewer neurons in the layers, which affects the computation speed for Markov and Poisson processes.
 This number decreases for all datasets when we apply the Chronotron learning algorithm, but the computation time is longer only in the case of the Poisson algorithm.
 Moreover, unlike classical backpropagation, which requires full gradient updates over all layers, Spikprop optimizes synaptic weights through event-driven updates, significantly reducing computational complexity in comparison to BP and STBP.